 What are the circumstances that could lead to the discharge of an adoption order?

-Adoption orders may be discharged by the Court on the grounds that it is in the best interests of the adopted person, taking into account their rights and welfare.
+Adoption orders may be discharged by the Court on the grounds that to do so is in the best interests of the adopted person, taking into account their rights and welfare.